KinXpeng/cins-docs/docs/usually/common/index.$tab-sec.en-US.md

 ---
-title: Group II
+title: More
 order: 2
 nav:
-  title: 常用
+  title: Usually
   order: 1
 ---

-## Introduction
+## More common methods

-- A collection of methods that are commonly used but not very informative.
-- There are multiple solutions, and there are separate menus for those that fall into one category.
-- Although the methods are common and simple, they are useful.
-- Summary is not easy, don't spray if you don't like.
+- Copy the text to the clipboard
+- Turn numbers into Chinese uppercase
+- Matching text discoloration
+- Color conversion
+- Determines if the function passed in is marked async

 ## Copy the text to the clipboard